intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/install_cpu.md

 .. important::

-   ``bigdl-llm`` is tested with Python 3.9, 3.10 and 3.11; Python 3.9 is recommended for best practices.
+   ``ipex-llm`` is tested with Python 3.9, 3.10 and 3.11; Python 3.9 is recommended for best practices.
 ```

 ## Recommended Requirements

-Here list the recommended hardware and OS for smooth BigDL-LLM optimization experiences on CPU:
+Here list the recommended hardware and OS for smooth IPEX-LLM optimization experiences on CPU:

 * Hardware